best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 - use indentation to make sure your code is readable
 - other useful guidance regarding formatting

 The existence of such style guides does not necessarily mean that each individual or team will apply these conventions when writing their code to the letter.
 Institutions and developer teams often have needs that might not be addressed in a guidance document aiming to capture the needs of such a diverse group of developers.
-Therefore, these guides are **more useful as starting points** in a discussion on **'how should our team be consistent internally in the way we write code?'**.
+Therefore, these guides are more useful as starting points in a discussion on 'how should our team be consistent internally in the way we write code?'.

 ```{figure} ./_static/code_quality.png
 ---